-After the slideout is extended, verify that the corners of the black rubber seal are set up correctly.
-The corners of this seal are cut at a $45^{\circ}$ angle.
+If the slideout is equipped with rubber seals, verify that the corners of the black rubber seal are set up correctly.
+The seal corners are cut at a 45° angle.
 The top of the outside seal must overlap the side of the seal to avoid the possibility of water penetration.
 On the inside seal, the side seal should overlap the top.